-Greenboard is a term that's occasionally used for a type of drywall that is used for walls in damp areas.
+Greenboard is a term that's occasionally used for a type of drywall that is used for walls in damp but not wet zones in a building.
 Originally, greenboard was used as a direct backer board for ceramic tile in highly wet areas such as showers or bathtubs but this usage began to be phased out in the 1990s.
 Cement backer board such as Durock is best used for tile in highly wet applications such as shower stalls, with greenboard and other water-resistant drywall panels kept only to high-humidity areas.

 Greenboard's paper facing alone does not inhibit mold growth.
 The facing must be treated with mold-resisting agents.
 Greenboard is still manufactured and sold, but it is slowly being supplanted by paperless drywall that resists moisture and can be used in either dry or moist conditions.

 Greenboard vs. Conventional Drywall